 But what’s better – 2 minutes of great feeling and a great ending for just one of you?
 Or 10 minutes of good feeling and maybe a great ending for both of you?

 The wetter the vagina is, the less stimulation and pressure, and so the longer you’ll last.
 It’s one reason decent foreplay is essential, and also a reason to use lubricant and get wet and slippy together.

 You’ve probably heard the classic advice of thinking about something boring or unpleasant.
-In my opinion, this is terrible advice churned out by countless websites.
+In my opinion, this doesn’t really work though, neither is it enjoyable to do.

-Instead, try to focus on all the sensations in your body, and your partner’s too.
-Don’t allow your mind to get stuck thinking only about the sensation in your genitals though.
+Instead, try to focus on all the different sensations in your body, and your partner’s too.
+Don’t allow your mind to get stuck thinking only about the sensation in your genitals.
 Think how every part of your body feels from your toes to your fingers.

 Enjoy the complete experience.